On maximality of involutions of hyper-K\"ahler manifolds and punctual Hilbert schemes of surfaces: Hyper-K ahler manifolds and monodromy action

 \begin{rmk} As a special case of \Cref{cor:property_3}, for any monodromy operator \(g\in \Mon^2(S^{[n]})=\Mon(S^{[n]})\) such that \(g(\delta)=\delta\), we have $g(\mathfrak{p}_{-k_1}(\alpha_1)\dots \mathfrak{p}_{-k_l}(\alpha_l)|0\rangle)=\mathfrak{p}_{-k_1}(g(\alpha_1))\dots \mathfrak{p}_{-k_l}(g(\alpha_l))|0\rangle.$ Indeed, if \(g(\delta)=\delta\) then \(\tau(g)=1\).
 Hence the monodromy action by $g$ is the same as by $\rho_n(g, 1)$. \end{rmk}

-The following result will be useful to understand the action of the action of a monodromy operator that acts as $-\id$ on the discriminant group $A_{H^2(X,\ZZ)}$. \begin{lemma}[Property 2 of {\cite[Section 3.6]{oberdieck2024holomorphic}}]\ Let $n\geq 3$ be an integer and $S^{[n]}$ be the $n$-th punctual Hilbert scheme of a K3 surface $S$.
+The following result will be useful to understand the action of a monodromy operator that acts as $-\id$ on the discriminant group $A_{H^2(X,\ZZ)}$. \begin{lemma}[Property 2 of {\cite[Section 3.6]{oberdieck2024holomorphic}}]\ Let $n\geq 3$ be an integer and $S^{[n]}$ be the $n$-th punctual Hilbert scheme of a K3 surface $S$.
 Then

 where $D$ is the degree operator which acts on $H^{2i}(S^{[n]}, \CC)$ by multiplication by $(-1)^i$. \end{lemma}